While most sales teams love finding a red hot lead they can immediately convert into a customer, finding hot leads is tough.

 Most of the time, you might have gotten their number or email address from the web, or they might have signed up on your landing page in exchange for a resource, like an ebook.

-However, cold leads usually don’t respond to emails and other forms of outreach since they don’t know too much about you or your business.
+However, cold leads usually don’t respond to cold emails and other forms of outreach since they don’t know too much about you or your business.

 They aren’t interested in your products or services yet.